Published December 1, 2015

-Fernandez is a site investigator at UB’s Clinical and Translational Research Center, which is part of an international, multicenter study involving a total of 27,000 patients taking evolocumab, one of the PCSK9 inhibitors.
+Fernandez is a site investigator at UB's Clinical and Translational Science Institute, which is part of an international, multicenter study involving a total of 27,000 patients taking evolocumab, one of the PCSK9 inhibitors.

 Researchers will investigate the long-term benefits of taking evolocumab along with the currently available optimal medical therapy.